 He also appeared in the Lynch Law Production of a Jim Conover Documentary, Freight Train Slayer of Innocence.
 The movie is based on Mr. Conover’s book, Slayer of Innocence.
 The book chronicles the investigation of a serial killer of young boys back in the 1970’s.
 Terry worked very closely with Jim Conover and others in that investigation.

-Terry recently took on the role of film maker.
-He has written, directed, filmed, edited, produced the music soundtrack, and created all the special effects for the movie: IT MATTERS NOT
+Terry took on the role of film maker two years ago.
+He has written, directed, filmed, edited, produced the music soundtrack, and created all the special effects for short films.
+His most recent project: IT MATTERS NOT is on Terry’s Facebook page.